LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_03_Investigate_Compliance.md

 24. you're now logged into **Outlook on the Web** against Alex Wilbers Mailbox.
 Take a few minutes to check Alex's **Inbox** & **Deleted items**.

-    Notice the confidential email sent by **Allan Deyoung** is not visible in any of Alex's mailbox folders.
+    Notice the confidential email sent by **Allan Deyoung** isn't visible in any of Alex's mailbox folders.
 This indicates that you've successfully purged the confidential item.

 ## End of lab 3